Which States Allow Remote Online Notarization (RON) in 2026?

 Remote Online Notarization (RON) allows you to get documents notarized via a secure video call from any device with a camera and internet connection.
-As of 2026, 28 states have enacted permanent RON legislation, while 23 states have limited or no RON authorization.
+As of 2026, 27 states in our database are marked as allowing in-state RON, while 1 state is pending implementation and 23states have limited or no RON authorization.

 RON uses audio-video technology to connect a signer with a commissioned notary public remotely.
 The notary verifies the signer's identity through knowledge-based authentication (KBA) and credential analysis, then witnesses the signing via live video.
 The completed document is sealed with a tamper-evident digital certificate.

-These 28 states have enacted legislation authorizing RON for most document types:
+These 27 states are marked as authorizing RON for most eligible document types:

 | State | Active Notaries |